-- a young person or rangatahi who has offended or is alleged to have offended to remain close to their community, with travelling times for many young people significantly reduced.
+- a rangatahi who has offended or is alleged to have offended to remain close to their community, with travelling times for many rangatahi significantly reduced

-- whānau or families to remain connected, with physical visits hopefully made easier.
+- whānau to remain connected, with physical visits hopefully made easier

-- local judiciary to be provided with a safe and effective option for remanding young people into our custody.
+- local judiciary to be provided with a safe and effective option for remanding rangatahi into our custody

-- existing engagement with social service providers to continue, and for a young person or rangatahi and their whānau or family to form new relationships with services that can continue once the young person has left our custody.
+- existing engagement with social service providers to continue, and for a rangatahi and their whānau to form new relationships with services that can continue once the rangatahi has left our custody

-- Aotearoa New Zealand to meet the United Nations standard of young people accessing the least restrictive placement appropriate.
+- Aotearoa New Zealand to meet the United Nations standard of rangatahi accessing the least restrictive placement appropriate

-- a reduction in demand for places in our secure Residences and to minimise the number of young people entering the Residences for short stays.
+- a reduction in demand for places in our secure Residences and to minimise the number of rangatahi entering the Residences for short stays.

 Developing a residential service with, and for, communities

-The 2015 Expert Advisory Panel stated in its Report that young people or rangatahi need to be in the care of their local communities wherever possible and for those young people who offend to be in the least restrictive placement appropriate.
+The 2015 Expert Advisory Panel stated in its Report that rangatahi need to be in the care of their local communities wherever possible and for those rangatahi who offend to be in the least restrictive placement appropriate.

-In 2017, Oranga Tamariki opened three community homes.
+In 2017, Oranga Tamariki opened 3 community homes.
 Since 2018, we have supported community organisations to develop and operate residential services that support their aspirations and reflect their communities.

 What has resulted is a diverse residential service:

-- some services are managed by our larger Residences, while others may receive support or training from staff at those Residences or have no connection with the Residences.
+- Some services are managed by our larger Residences, while others may receive support or training from kaimahi at those Residences or have no connection with the Residences.

-- the majority of services are provided from homes with three to five bedrooms, while others, like Mahuru, provide support for young people on a one-to-one basis.
+- The majority of services are provided from homes with 3 to 5 bedrooms, while others, like Mahuru, provide support for rangatahi on a 1-to-1 basis.

 A national, nationwide network